Conrad II, Holy Roman Emperor: Politics

 Conrad formally confirmed the popular legal traditions of Saxony and issued new constitutions for Lombardy.
 In 1028 at Aachen, he had his son Henry elected and anointed king of Germany.
 Henry married Gunhilda of Denmark, daughter of King Cnut the Great of England, Denmark and Norway by Emma of Normandy.
-This was an arrangement that Conrad had made many years prior, when he gave Canute parts of northern Germany to administer.
+This was an arrangement that Conrad had made many years prior when he gave Canute parts of northern Germany to administer.
 Henry, who would later become Emperor Henry III, became his father's chief counselor.

 When King Rudolph III of Burgundy died on 2 February 1032, Conrad claimed the kingship on the basis of an inheritance that Henry II had extorted from Rudolph in 1006, after Henry invaded Burgundy to enforce his claim in 1016.
 Despite some opposition, the Burgundian and Provençal nobles paid homage to Conrad in Zürich in 1034.
 This Kingdom of Burgundy, later known as the Kingdom of Arles from the 12th century, corresponded to most of the southeastern quarter of modern France and included western Switzerland, the Franche-Comté and Dauphiné.
 It did not include the smaller Duchy of Burgundy to the north, ruled by a cadet branch of the Capetian King of France.
 (Most of the former Kingdom of Burgundy/Arles was incorporated into France piecemeal over the next centuries, but "King of Burgundy" remained one of the Holy Roman Emperor's subsidiary titles until the dissolution of the Empire in 1806.)

 Conrad upheld the rights of the valvassores (knights and burghers of the cities) of Italy against Archbishop Aribert of Milan and the local nobles.
 The nobles, as vassal lords, and the bishop had conspired to rescind rights from the burghers.
-Conrad restored order with skillful diplomacy and luck.
+Conrad restored order with skilful diplomacy and luck.

 Late life

 Securing the imperial succession

-On 14 January 1040 Conrad II's heir Henry issued a charter, in which he announced his official designation as Rex romanorum ("King of the Romans"), thus effectively elevating the traditional Frankish kingship to Imperial authority.
+On 14 January 1040, Conrad II's heir Henry issued a charter, in which he announced his official designation as Rex romanorum ("King of the Romans"), thus effectively elevating the traditional Frankish kingship to Imperial authority.
 This was the exclusive method for claiming the office of Holy Roman Emperor.